 - Noopept – supports memory, mood, and focus.
 Noopept also encourages production of Nerve Growth Factor(NGF) and Brain-Derived Neurotrophic Factor(BDNF), allowing the brain and nerve tissues to regenerate.

-- Pine Bark Extract – has been shown to inhibit the reuptake of Dopamine and Norepinephrine, thereby providing improved focus, and reduced hyperactivity.
-Pine Bark Extract also increases cerebral blood flow by increasing the concentration of Nitrogen Oxide in the bloodstream.
+- Pine Bark Extract – has been shown to inhibit the reuptake of dopamine and norepinephrine, thereby providing improved focus, and reduced hyperactivity.
+Pine Bark Extract also increases cerebral blood flow by increasing the concentration of nitric oxide in the bloodstream.

 - Phosphatidylserine(PS) – clinical trials have shown that PS optimizes brain cell membranes, allowing more efficient firing of neurons.
 The overall effects are better focus, faster reaction times, and reduced hyperactivity.

 - Rhodiola Rosea – helps protect the brain from stress hormones like cortisol by inhibiting their release.
 Rhodiola also reduces fatigue and anxiety while improving attention.

 - Uridine – increases neuroplasticity by encouraging more neurons and synapses to be generated in the brain.
 Uridine also facilitates neurite growth, which builds connections between brain cells, and allows them to communicate with one another.

 The next question of course, is how do you take these nootropics to manage ADHD & ADD?

 Nootropics for ADHD – Recommendations for Best Results

 Personally, I take an all-in-one nootropic stack I like called Mind Lab Pro, because it already contains 9 of the 13 individual nootropics I just discussed.